TimSamuelsen/CLID3DGUIdocs/docs/userinterface.rst

     :align: right
     :figwidth: 300px

 The print customization window determines high level print features.
+See Features->Print Modes to learn more.

 **Select Resin:**
 Currently not in use.